vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 ## Conclusion

-For so long the power to create software was held by a highly skilled programmers.
+For so long the power to create software was held by highly skilled programmers.
 But that barrier is starting to dissolve.
 Now, by using this simple approach, anyone can build their own custom digital tools and run them offline.

 <br>
 <br>